NUKnightLab/LoRaHarvest/README.md

 ## Usage

-Clone this repository, open it in PlatformIO and run the tests:
+Fork or copy this repository, open it in PlatformIO and run the tests:

 ```
   $ cd EmbeddedProject